songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/03-Security-Architecture/03/_runtime-sec.md

 helm install --replace falco --namespace falco --create-namespace --set tty=true falcosecurity/falco
 ```

-And check that the Falco pods are running:
+And check that the Falco pods are running.

 ```bash
 kubectl get pods -n falco
 ```

+If they fail you might have hit [this issue](https://github.com/falcosecurity/falco/issues/3119), change the falco deamonset and add the env var FALCOCTL_ARTIFACT_NOVERIFY to the `falcoctl-artifact-install` container.

 Falco pod(s) might need a bit to start.
 Wait until they are ready: